cslab/csspin/docs/howtoplugins.rst

    the `python` plugin sets ``PYENV_VERSION`` here when using `pyenv`, to select the Python version requested by the project.

-6. If `spin` is in cleanup mode via the :option:`--cleanup` command line option, each plugins' ``cleanup(cfg)`` function is called. ``cleanup`` is meant to remove stuff from the filesystem that has been provisioned by the plugin before.
+6. If `spin` is in cleanup mode via the :option:`--cleanup <spin --cleanup>` command line option, each plugins' ``cleanup(cfg)`` function is called. ``cleanup`` is meant to remove stuff from the filesystem that has been provisioned by the plugin before.

-7. If `spin` is in provisioning mode via the :option:`--provision` option, each plugins' ``provision(cfg)`` callback is called.
+7. If `spin` is in provisioning mode via the :option:`--provision
+   <spin --provision>` option, each plugins' ``provision(cfg)``
+   callback is called.
 This is meant to create stuff in the filesystem, e.g. the `virtualenv` plugin creates a Python virtual environment here.

 8. After all provisioning callbacks have been processed, each plugins' ``finalize_provision(cfg)`` callback is invoked.
 This is meant to